sihawikhalid/NexMesh-a-field-configurable-mesh-node/README.md

 Note: Pin assignments can be changed by modifying RESET_BUTTON_PIN in the sketch.

 To Reset: Press and hold the pin for more than 10 seconds.
 The node will flash the EEPROM, remove configurations, and reset into AP mode.

+##References & Citation

+If you use this work, please cite the following paper:

+S. A. Khalid, I. A. Palo, I. A. Mohammad, A. R. D. Lazim, M. A. Banocag, S. A. TanogS, "NexMesh: A Field-Configurable Open-Source Wi-Fi Mesh Node for Scalable Building Energy Management Systems," 2026 The 10th International Conference on Green Energy and Applications (ICGEA), Hanoi, Vietnam, 2026